Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: Simulation Experiments

 \subsection{Results}

-We conducted training experiments on our agent using two distinct reinforcement learning algorithms: DreamerV3 and PPO.
+We conducted training experiments on our agent using three distinct reinforcement learning algorithms: DreamerV3, PPO and SAC.
 These experiments were carried out across three challenging drone racing tracks: Circle, Kidney, and Figure 8.
 The results of these experiments are visualized in Figure \ref{fig:reward_evolution}.
-The top row of the figure presents the overall reward evolution for each track, comparing the performance of both DreamerV3 and PPO.
-The bottom row provides a zoomed-in view of the PPO reward curves, for a more detailed examination of their evolution.
+The top row of the figure presents the overall reward evolution for each track, comparing the performance of both DreamerV3, PPO and SAC.
 Each run was conducted with 5 different random seeds.
 The resulting plots depict the average reward across these 5 runs, represented by a solid center line, and the shaded area surrounding the line indicates the standard deviation.
 Our findings indicate that DreamerV3, by leveraging a learned world model, effectively learns directly from pixel observations.
-This enables the agent to acquire policies that are capable of agilely flying through each track.
-In contrast, PPO, which relies solely on direct interaction with the environment, struggles to converge to high-reward solutions.
-Its policies often lead to policies that fail to execute any meaningful flight maneuvers, resulting in consistently low reward values.
-This aligns with the findings presented in \cite{xing2024bootstrapping}, where the authors encountered similar challenges in training end-to-end PPO policies directly from pixel observations.
+This enables the agent to acquire policies that are capable of racing through each track.
+In contrast, PPO, and similarly SAC, which rely solely on direct interaction with the environment, struggle to converge to high-reward solutions.
+Furthermore, the model-free policies fail to execute any meaningful flight maneuvers, resulting in consistently low reward values.
+An important observation is that our system is trained using curriculum learning, where the parameter $b_2$ in Eq. \eqref{eq:gate_progress} is initially set to $0.0$ and gradually increases once the total reward surpasses $50.0$.
+This explains the oscillatory reward values observed in Fig. \ref{fig:reward_evolution}, as the system adjusts to the changing rewards.
+Our experimental results align with the findings presented in \cite{xing2024bootstrapping}, where the authors encountered similar challenges in training end-to-end PPO policies directly from pixel observations.
 To overcome these difficulties, they adopted a hybrid approach, combining imitation learning with subsequent reinforcement learning fine-tuning.
+In contrast, using a model-based approach, we are able to completely avoid such additional efforts.
+We note, however, that this comes at the cost of a significantly longer training time than the baselines, reaching 240 hours.

 As illustrated in Figure \ref{fig:architecture}, the DreamerV3 architecture incorporates an observation reconstruction module.
 This component ensures that the latent state captures sufficient information to accurately represent the observed sensory input.
 Figure \ref{fig:imag} presents a comparative analysis of real observations and their corresponding reconstructions for the Figure 8 track at two distinct time steps, $t_1$ and $t_2$.
 The reconstructions are sampled at three different training stages: early training (0.4 million steps), mid-training (1 million steps), and late-stage training (10 million steps).
 A visual inspection of the figure reveals a progressive improvement in reconstruction quality as training progresses.
 Notably, the fine details of the environment, such as the yellow floor lines at time step $t_1$, become identifiable only in the late-stage reconstructions.
 Similarly, the shape of the gate at time step $t_2$ is accurately reconstructed by the model only at late-stage training.